Human Rights Day: Housing is a Human Right

 So, what can you do?
 Ending homelessness is a complex challenge that requires coordinated efforts from individuals, communities, and government entities.
 Individuals can consider the following actions:

-• Contact Housing First University (HFU) to schedule a training or consultation to discover how your organization can incorporate Housing First and related programs into your service delivery models.
+- Contact supportive housing training organizations, like CSH, to schedule a training or consultation to discover how your organization can incorporate Housing First and related programs into your service delivery models.